protocol/launchpad/content/en/curriculum/filecoin/introduction/index.md

 ## Filecoin Features

-Filecoin Features

-* **Verifiable Storage **– Rather than needing to trust a cloud storage provider or rely on legal recourse, the Filecoin Protocol cryptographically verifies data storage.
+* **Verifiable Storage** – Rather than needing to trust a cloud storage provider or rely on legal recourse, the Filecoin Protocol cryptographically verifies data storage.
 * **Open Participation** – Anyone with sufficient hardware and an internet connection can be a storage provider (Filecoin miner) for the Filecoin Network.
 * **Empowers Local Optimization** – Driven by open participation, market forces will enable more efficient and distributed data storage and communication than centralized storage platforms.
 The distributed network allows for a more local and resilient architecture and data availability.
-* **Flexible Storage Options** – As an open platform, the network has the flexibility for the creation & disseminations of tools and services provided by the community of developers improving and building on the protocol.
+* **Flexible Storage Options** – As an open platform, the network has the flexibility for the creation & disseminations of tools and services provided by the community of developers improving and building on the protocol
 * **A Community Network** – Filecoin provides participants the opportunity to have stake in the networkʼs success.
-Participants in the network benefit by working together to improve the Filecoin network as a whole.
+Participants in the network benefit by working together to improve the Filecoin network as a whole

-## Filecoin Implementations
+### Filecoin Implementations

 There are different languages and supported versions of the Filecoin blockchain, maintained by different entities.
 These different implementations all have the same core capabilities and features, and run on the same network, but because they are different programming languages and maintained by different entities.

 * [Lotus](https://lotus.filecoin.io/) is maintained by Protocol Labs and written in Go
 * [Venus](https://github.com/filecoin-project/venus) is an open source project also written in the Go programming language, with slightly different architecture and features